-In a recent Facebook discussion a number of people reacted to my assertion that the 12 letter alphabet of astrology has no validity and promotes confusion among astrologers.
+In a recent Facebook discussion a number of people reacted to my assertion that the 12 letter alphabet of astrology ignores basic principles and creates unnecessary confusion.

 This article is published in response to requests to explain this point of view.

 My understanding is that Zipporah Dobyns first introduced this the term “The 12-letter alphabet” in the 1970’s.
 This system has also been called the “ABC system of astrology”.

 In the 12 letter alphabet system the houses are said to correspond with the signs and their planetary rulers.
 For example, the 1st house (A) is linked to the sign Aries (B) and to the sign’s ruling planet Mars (C).
 Together the house sign and planet combination is often referred to as “an archetype”.